thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 ### Has

-As we already required an `has` package that checks for a key in an object, we just have to apply the `has` function on the internal `phrases` with a given key:
+As we already require an `has` package that checks for a key in an object, we just have to apply the `has` function on the internal `phrases` with a given key:

 ```js
 Polyglot.prototype.has = function(key) {